Ireland out to summon ghosts of 2015 on Super Saturday

 Inside a Murrayfield suite the traditional post-game presentations began with players and coaches present in body alone.
 Events at Twickenham were now front and centre.

-"They were giving post-match speeches and the Presidents were chatting and presenting the refs with a corner flag, all the official stuff was happening but no-one was watching any of it.
+"They were giving post-match speeches and the presidents were chatting and presenting the refs with a corner flag, all the official stuff was happening but no-one was watching any of it.
 Everyone was just watching the screen," Henderson said.

 What unfolded in London was one of the most chaotic, remarkable games of rugby that would be remembered had it stood alone, let alone coming as the climax to an extraordinary title race.